zerotier/terraform-multicloud-quickstart/README.md

 1.0.0 or later installed locally.

 Terraform will create a ZeroTier network, then bootstrap instances on various clouds.
-To follow along, you'll need service accounts on Digical Ocean, and at least two other clouds.
+You'll need a service account on Digital Ocean and at least two other clouds.

 The full blown multicloud demo uses